SP4PHC in Kenya

 Strategy 1: Strengthening county purchasing

 SP4PHC is supporting counties to explore how their purchasing policies and practices create incentives and disincentives for public sector facilities to deliver priority primary health care services, especially under the Linda Mama free maternity scheme.
-SP4PHC is collaborating with the county departments of health in Isiolo, Kilifi, and Makueni counties to design and test policy reforms focused on enabling public facilities to increase participation in Linda Mama and improving public financial management policies and practices to grant facilities greater financial autonomy.
+SP4PHC is collaborating with the county departments of health in Isiolo, Kakamega, Kilifi, and Makueni counties to introduce public financial management reforms to increase facility autonomy and to enable public facilities to participate in Linda Mama.

 Strategy 2: Leveraging purchasing to promote quality

 SP4PHC is supporting counties to explore approaches for using purchasing to improve the quality of family planning and maternal, newborn, and child health services.
-In Isiolo, Kilifi, and Makueni counties, SP4PHC is working with the county government, facility managers, and other key stakeholders to determine how to improve quality of care through levers of purchasing such as contracting and provider payment.
+In Isiolo, Kakamega, Kilifi, and Makueni counties, SP4PHC is working with the county government, facility managers, and other key stakeholders to determine how to improve quality of care through levers of purchasing such as contracting and provider payment.
+SP4PHC is also partnering with Jacaranda Health to explore how purchasing can be used to promote service delivery redesign to enhance the quality of maternal and newborn services in Kakamega county.

 Strategy 3: Strengthening results-based financing to counties

 Under the Transforming Health Systems for Universal Care project (THS-UCP) financed by the Global Financing Facility (GFF), the national government provides results-based financing to county governments to improve the delivery of reproductive, maternal, neonatal, child, and adolescent health services.
-SP4PHC is assisting the government’s program management team track the overall performance of the THS-UCP and capture and share county best practices.
-SP4PHC is supporting Isiolo, Kilifi, and Makueni counties to better use THS-UCP funds, focused on designing and testing provider payment systems to improve the delivery of family planning and maternal, newborn, and child health services.
+For two years, SP4PHC provided embedded technical support to the Council of Governors to track the overall performance of the THS-UCP and capture and share county best practices.
+SP4PHC continues to support Isiolo, Kakamega, Kilifi, and Makueni counties to better use THS-UCP funds, focused on designing and testing provider payment systems to improve the delivery of family planning and maternal, newborn, and child health services.

 Strategy 4: Influencing national policy dialogue

-Through participation in intergovernmental working groups on health financing led by the Ministry of Health and Council of Governors, in addition to inter-county engagement fora, SP4PHC is sharing learning from its work with counties to inform national dialogue on health purchasing and advocate for harmonization of purchasing schemes.
+Through participation in intergovernmental working groups on health financing led by the Ministry of Health, in addition to inter-county engagement fora, SP4PHC is sharing learnings from its work with counties to inform national dialogue on health purchasing and advocate for harmonization of purchasing schemes.

 These three factsheets below serve as a reference and aim to visualize the latest data and trends on purchasing family planning, maternal & newborn health services, and a broader overview of purchasing in Kenya.
 Each factsheet also highlights some of the activities the SP4PHC country team is working on with local stakeholders within that topic area.
 These factsheets are updated annually (latest in May 2021).